canavan-a/broom/README.md

 ## Quickstart

-Install the latest wallet and node usin this command.
+Install the latest wallet and node using this command.

 ```bash
 curl -sSL https://broomledger.com/install.sh | sudo bash